EndPointCorp/end-point-blog/2018/07/06/training-tesseract-models-from-scratch.html.md

   --lang yourmodelname
 ```

-The above should create bunch of files in the specified output directory.
+The above should create a bunch of files in the specified output directory.

 #### Starting the actual training process

-To start the training process you'll need this last bit of a cli command:
+To start the training process you'll need to execute the `lstmtraining` app.
+It accepts the arguments that are described below.

 ```bash
 num_classes=`head -n1 path/to/unicharset`